ryan-parag/ryanparag.com/notes/from-figma-to-code.md

 ### Components

 Now that we have a few colors and text styles to use, we can start building components.
 Since we're incorporating a dark and light mode, we probably need two versions of a components to accomodate for each theme.
-We would start by building a _.base_ components - prefixed with a period to avoid publishing when we publish a library.
+We would start by building a _.base_ component - prefixed with a period to avoid publishing when we publish a library.

-Now that we have a _.base_ we would use that to build light/dark versions of the components:
+Now that we have a _.base_, we would use that to build light/dark versions of the components:

 ![Themed components](../static/from-figma-to-code_3.png)

-Once we finish building our components, we ca start building the layout:
+Once we finish building our components, we can start building the layout:

 ![Layout](../static/from-figma-to-code_4.png)